rain

 3. Application for the children

 1. How do we receive the help Jesus offers us?
-(Admit we are sinners, Believe Jesus can forgive us, and Commit to follow Him)
+(Admit we are sinners, Believe Jesus can forgive us, and commit to follow Him)

 2. How can we reflect Jesus’ love for others?